A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Introduction

 One of the key developments in copula regression is the introduction of a framework for conditioning a copula on a variable (covariate)\citep{Patton2006}.
 This allows dependence structures to be modeled after the effects of covariates are removed, leaving the true residual dependence structure and significantly expanding the applications of copulas in a regression context.
 This method is referred to as conditional copula regression.
 A large amount of literature has focused on the development of likelihood-based tests for the existence and significance of covariates in a conditional copula regression framework \citep{Acar2011, Gijbels2011, Acar2013,Craiu2012,Sabeti2014}.

-The first approaches to fully flexible joint regression in the bivariate case are the Generalized Joint Regression Model (GJRM)\citep{Marra2017} and the Generalized Additive Model for conditional dependence structures (gamCopula) \citep{Vatter2015}.
-Both approaches combine univariate models for marginal distributions, GAMLSS\citep{Stasinopoulos2017} and GAM\citep{hastie1990generalized} respectively, with a fit for a copula to capture the dependence structure.
-The methods differ in their approach to optimization of the joint likelihood function: GJRM \cite{Marra2017} uses a simultaneous estimation approach for the joint likelihood of the copula and marginal distributions, and gamCopula \citep{Vatter2015} maximizes the marginal and copula likelihoods separately.
-A Bayesian approach for simultaneous estimation in a bivariate copula regression has also been introduced; this provides another alternative to the former methods\cite{Klein2016}.
+The first approaches to fully flexible joint regression with regression covariates for both the margins and dependence are limited to modelling the bivariate case, and for some specific distributions, trivariate.
+These approaches are the Generalized Joint Regression Model (GJRM)\citep{marra_copula_2025} and the Generalized Additive Model for conditional dependence structures (gamCopula) \citep{Vatter2015}.
+Both approaches combine univariate models for marginal distributions, generalized additive models for location, scale and shape, GAMLSS\citep{stasinopoulos_generalized_2024}, and generalized additive models, GAM\citep{hastie1990generalized}, respectively, with a fit for a copula to capture the dependence structure.
+The methods differ in their approach to optimization of the joint likelihood function: the \textbf{R}\citep{R2024} package \pkg{GJRM} \cite{Marra2017} uses a simultaneous estimation approach for the joint likelihood of the copula and marginal distributions, and \pkg{gamCopula} \citep{Vatter2015} maximizes the marginal and copula likelihoods separately.
+The GJRM supports many, but not all, of the broad range of marginal distributions provided by GAMLSS.
+In our analysis we will mainly focus on the use of GJRM over gamCopula as the implementations provide similar results for the copula parameters but the GJRM delivers slightly less biased and more efficient estimates for marginal parameters than the approach using gamCopula, and has faster computation\citep{Marra2017}.
+In addition, the GJRM implementation has been substantially extended since its development, with detailed support having been published\citep{marra_copula_2025}.
+A Bayesian approach for simultaneous estimation in a bivariate copula regression has also been introduced; this provides another alternative to the former methods\cite{Klein2016}, however we focus this analysis on likelihood- and quasi-likelihood methods due to their relative popularity and computational advantages.
+Future reviews may focus on further comparisons.
+Another popular package for copula-based regression is \pkg{VineCopula}\citep{czado_vine_2022} which provides a method for modelling multivariate longitudinal data with arbitrary margins by combining bivariate copulas to describe multivariate dependence.
+However this approach does not take into account covariate fits for the dependence structure, and does not jointly fit copula and margin as is the case for the GJRM.

-Using a copula-based joint regression model, we can specify a longitudinal model comparable to that of the GEE or GLMM, with a distributional fit for each margin and a likelihood-based dependence structure fit through the copula.
+Using a copula-based joint regression model such as GJRM, we can specify a longitudinal model comparable to that of the GEE or GLMM, with a distributional fit for each margin and a likelihood-based dependence structure fit through the copula.

+Adjustments for dependence incorporated in GLMMs and GEEs are essentially approximate approaches for accounting for multivariate data features in a univariate regression framework.
+In contrast, a copula-based joint regression approach directly models the multivariate distribution, with fits for observed margins and dependence structure, allowing for a high level of control and transparency in describing the underlying data.
+The structure also allows for a high level of flexibility in use of the final model, for example, being able to analyze the fitted tails of the margin or copula distribution.